StefanMunnes/SICSS_2023/sessions/day4_text_analysis_1/day4_text_analysis_1.md

 # Bag of **N-grams**

 - which words appear often together
-- keep (important) compound words together and ordered
+- keep (important) compound words together and ordered:
 	- names, e.g. United States
-- negotiations, e.g. not bad
+	- negatiations, e.g. not bad
-- increase, e.g. very good
+	- intensifiers, e.g. very good
-- keep some word relations from documents
+- keep at least some word relations/order
 - usually bi-grams (2), but also 3 or 4 possible